Azure/az-cgpu-onboarding/Customer-Onboarding-Doc-(Provisioning-from-Linux-host-SecureBootDisabled).md

 ### Workload-Running

 ```
-# In your VM, execute the install gpu tools script to pull down dependencies
+# In your VM, execute the install gpu tools script to pull down dependencies.
 cd cgpu-onboarding-package
 bash step-3-install-gpu-tools.sh